A phase transition for measure-valued SIR epidemic processes: Proof of survival when or

 where

-\end{lemma} \begin{proof} This follows by first rescaling $U$, $\ol U$ and $\ul U$ as in Lemma~\ref{lemma:scaling} so that the $\beta$ parameter becomes $1$ and the drift parameters (or transmission rates) of $\ul U$ and $\ol U$ become $\theta(1-\beta\kappa)$ and~$\theta$, respectively.
-Then one may apply Lemma~\ref{lemma:sandwich_0} to the rescaled process.
-Finally undoing the scaling leads to the required conclusion. \end{proof}
+\end{lemma} \begin{pf} This follows by first rescaling $U$, $\ol U$ and $\ul U$ as in Lemma \ref{lemmascaling} so that the $\beta$ parameter becomes $1$, and the drift parameters (or transmission rates) of $\ul U$ and $\ol U$ become $\theta(1-\beta\kappa)$ and $\theta$, respectively.
+Then one may apply Lemma \ref{lemmasandwich0} to the rescaled process.
+Finally undoing the scaling leads to the required conclusion. \end{pf}

-By Lemma \ref{lemma:Girsanov}(a), the law of $\underline{U}$ is absolutely continuous with respect to that of $\overline{U}$, and the likelihood ratio on $\sF_t$ is
+By Lemma \ref{lemmaGirsanov}(a), the law of $\underline{U}$ is absolutely continuous with respect to that of~$\overline{U}$, and the likelihood ratio on $\sF_t$ is